 Every year, Erasmus University Rotterdam awards the Education Prize to a member of the academic staff who has made a particularly commendable contribution to education at our university.
-Last year’s winner of the Education Prize: Prof. Maarten Frens.
-Prof. Maarten Frens is founding dean of Erasmus University College (EUC).
-From the very start, Prof. Frens has shown an unflagging dedication to the development of a high-quality EUC curriculum, in terms of both content and teaching aspects.
+We are proud to present this year’s winner of the Education Prize: Prof. dr. Han Smit.

 The Professor H.W.
 Lambers Prize is presented every year to an outstanding student with two master degrees.
-Last year two candidates achieved exceptional results, which is why the jury decided to honour them both.
+This year’s winner is… Silvan Licher.

 Professor Bruins Prize

 The Professor G. W. J. Bruins Prize is intended for research master students who excel in terms of academic performance and research qualities.
-Last year’s winner: Eva Janssens.
+We proudly present the winner, Maeve van den Aakster.

 Rotterdam Thesis Award

 The Rotterdam Thesis Award is a joint initiative of Erasmus University Rotterdam and the Municipality of Rotterdam.
 Through this award, we hope to encourage students to make an active contribution to social developments within the city itself.
-The winner of the Rotterdam Thesis Award 2018 is Evan van der Holst with his thesis ‘A Search for a Fertilizer for Social Enterprises’.
+The winner of the 2019 Rotterdam Thesis Award is Myrthe van Delden, with her survey entitled ‘A design against crime’.